pblpez/TFM/README.md

 **OCR_histone_mark_filter.sh** splits the H3K27ac ChIP-seq peaks into a promoter and an enhancer subset.
 The different consensus sets of peaks from the different histone mark ChIP-seq analysed are intersected with the consensus ATAC-seq OCRs obtained with **Homer_merge_to_bed.sh**.

+**Venn_diagram.R** creates a venn diagram representing the overlap between different sets of peaks.

 ## Peak annotation
 Annotation of bed files with consensus peak regions was performed using HOMER annotatePeaks.pl function. -m option was used to annotate peak files from ChIP-seq performed for individual TFs.
 This option allowed to introduce position probability matrices (PPMs) containing motif information.

 ```
 $ annotatePeaks.pl <BED file with peaks> <reference genome (mm10)> -gtf <gtf file with annotations> -m <motif> > <output file>
 ```